Ludwig van Beethoven: 1823–1827: final years

 Beethoven had become critical of the Viennese reception of his works.
-He told the visiting Johann Friedrich Rochlitz in 1822:You will hear nothing of me here ...
-Fidelio?
-They cannot give it, nor do they want to listen to it.
-The symphonies?
-They have no time for them.
-My concertos?
-Everyone grinds out only the stuff he himself has made.
-The solo pieces?
-They went out of fashion long ago, and here fashion is everything.
-At the most, Schuppanzigh occasionally digs up a quartet.
-He, therefore, enquired about premiering the Missa and the Ninth Symphony in Berlin.
+He told the visiting Johann Friedrich Rochlitz in 1822:

+He therefore inquired about premiering the Missa and the Ninth Symphony in Berlin.
 When his Viennese admirers learnt of this, they pleaded with him to arrange local performances.
 Beethoven was won over, and the symphony was first performed, along with sections of the Missa solemnis, on 7 May 1824, to great acclaim at the Kärntnertortheater.
 Beethoven stood by the conductor Michael Umlauf during the concert beating time (although Umlauf had warned the singers and orchestra to ignore him), and because of his deafness was not even aware of the applause which followed until he was turned to witness it.
 The Allgemeine musikalische Zeitung gushed, "inexhaustible genius had shown us a new world", and Carl Czerny wrote that the Symphony "breathes such a fresh, lively, indeed youthful spirit ... so much power, innovation, and beauty as ever [came] from the head of this original man, although he certainly sometimes led the old wigs to shake their heads".
 The concert did not net Beethoven much money, as the expenses of mounting it were very high.
 A second concert on 24 May, in which the producer guaranteed him a minimum fee, was poorly attended; nephew Karl noted that "many people [had] already gone into the country".
 It was Beethoven's last public concert.
-Beethoven accused Schindler of either cheating him or mismanaging the ticket receipts; this led to the replacement of Schindler as Beethoven's secretary by Karl Holz, the second violinist in the Schuppanzigh Quartet, although by 1826 Beethoven and Schindler were reconciled.
+Beethoven accused Schindler of either cheating him or mismanaging the ticket receipts; this led to the replacement of Schindler as Beethoven's secretary by Karl Holz, the second violinist in the Schuppanzigh Quartet, although by 1826 Beethoven and Schindler reconciled.